spencerc99/spencer-net-shots/README.md

 TODO:

-- [ ] the shots.yml repo should probably be separate from the repo for archiving shots to avoid needing to pull those assets.
+- [ ] the shots.yml repo should probably be separate from the repo for archiving shots to avoid needing to pull those assets. (use spencer-net-shots-archive as submodule)
+- [ ] move s3 stuff to r2 for cheaper storage (https://github.com/marketplace/actions/r2-upload-action)
+- [ ] find some easier way to add new ones, currently requires a lot of manual code